ulfschneider/ulf.website/content/posts/2024-11-10-measure-your-position-on-a-bike.md

 - **Set the laser:** Place the cross-line laser beside the bike, aligning it so that the laser intersects the center of the bottom bracket spindle.
 This setup projects a vertical line extending upwards from the bottom bracket and a horizontal line spanning left and right from the same point.
   <figure>
   <img src="/img/strael/IMG_6615.jpg">
-  <figcaption>The leveled bike with a cross line laser pointing towards the bottom bracket center.
+  <figcaption>The leveled bike with a cross-line laser pointing towards the bottom bracket center.
 I´ve edited the picture into black and white to enhance the visibility of the laser lines.</figcaption>
   </figure>

 ## Measuring